 A rule of minimum 20% of assets aligned with the EU Taxonomy or in net positive contribution on all 17 SDGs.
-During the Reference Period, a minimum 94.35 % of the assets were aligned with the EU Taxonomy or making a net positive contribution on all 17 SDGs.
+During the Reference Period, a minimum 85.44% of assets aligned with the EU Taxonomy or making a net positive contribution to all 17 SDGs.

-How were the indicators for adverse impacts on sustainability factors taken into account?
+- How were the indicators for adverse impacts on sustainability factors taken into account?